 Visiting the Galapagos Islands in March - May

 As the rains begin to cease, flowers begin to blossom on the islands, making for some colorful landscapes.
-Visibility for snorkeling is good and the warm water temperatures allow you to stay in the water for long periods.
 Sea turtles and land iguanas are hatching, and playful young sea lions are easy to spot on the beaches.

 Visiting the Galapagos Islands in June